Tiger Global invests $50 million in Automattic's WordPress.com

 "Allowing early investors to lock in some returns releases any short-term pressure there might be on the company for a liquidity event and allows us to focus fully on the long road ahead," he wrote in his post.

-Many of these investors "come in with the ability to write checks larger than the entire size of most VC funds," wrote Mullenweg.
+Many of these investors "come in with the ability to write checks larger than the entire size of most VCR funds," wrote Mullenweg.

 More top blogs run Word Press than any other publishing platform, according to a 2012 study conducted by Kingdom, a website monitoring service.
 Blogs it cited in the study include technology sites such as Tech Crunch and Boingboing and Hollywood news site Deadline.